 Sweet Basil (Ocimum Basilicum)

-Sweet Basil herb is probably best known for its part in a lot of Italian cooking.The flavour is absolutely lovely when used as a fresh herb in salad with a good quality extra virgin olive oil.
+Sweet Basil is a herb probably best known for its part in a lot of Italian cooking.The flavour is absolutely lovely when used as a fresh herb in salad with a good quality extra virgin olive oil.

 The strong, sweet aroma with a hint of Anise gives great flavour when added towards the end of your cooking.